NNN: Next-Generation Neural Networks for Marketing Measurement: Introduction

 In today's data-driven marketing landscape, accurately attributing sales to specific campaigns remains a paramount challenge.
 Marketers grapple with quantifying the return on investment for their marketing spend, seeking reliable estimates of the sales uplift generated by each channel.
 While randomized controlled experiments offer causal rigor, they are often impractical or prohibitively expensive to implement across a full media mix and typically cannot predict effectiveness at untested spend levels.

 Marketing Mix Models (MMMs), with roots tracing back to the 1950s \cite{gujar2024evolution, borden1964concept}, have seen a resurgence in recent years \cite{chan2017challenges, jin2017bayesian, lightweight_mmmgithub, robyn}, offering a means to estimate the effectiveness of diverse media channels using aggregated, observational data.
-This renewed interest is partly fueled by the increasing difficulty of long-term user-level tracking for attribution or experiments \cite{ravid2025marketing}, especially given the deprecation of third-party cookies and stricter privacy regulations like GDPR, CCPA \cite{california_consumer_privacy_act} and Apple's Intelligent Tracking Prevention (ITP) \cite{apple_safari_itp}.
+This renewed interest is partly fueled by the increasing difficulty of long-term tracking for attribution and user-level experiments \cite{ravid2025marketing}, especially given the deprecation of third-party cookies and stricter privacy regulations like GDPR, CCPA \cite{california_consumer_privacy_act} and Apple's Intelligent Tracking Prevention (ITP) \cite{apple_safari_itp}.
 MMMs circumvent these tracking needs by operating on aggregated data (e.g., weekly impressions and sales per region).

-However, traditional MMMs face well-documented limitations \cite{chan2017challenges,runge2024packaging}.
-First, capturing long-term brand effects is notoriously difficult; parametric adstock functions typically used to model carryover effects often lose identifiability from the baseline beyond a few months.
-Second, MMM datasets are frequently sparse relative to the number of factors influencing sales, which can lead to statistically overdetermined models \cite{chan2017challenges} and has historically limited the feasibility of employing more complex, data-hungry techniques like deep neural networks.
-Third, the common assumption\footnote{There are a few exceptions such as \cite{uber2021}.} of time-invariant response curves makes it challenging to account for variations in marketing effectiveness due to changes in ad creative quality, targeting strategies, or external factors like seasonality\footnote{Such as changes in effectiveness during the holiday shopping season.}.
+However, current MMM methods face well-documented limitations \cite{chan2017challenges,runge2024packaging}.
+First, MMM datasets are often limited in samples relative to the number of factors influencing sales, which can lead to statistically overdetermined models \cite{chan2017challenges} which has historically limited the feasibility of employing more complex, data-hungry techniques like deep neural networks.
+Second, the common assumption\footnote{There are a few exceptions such as \cite{uber2021}.} of time-invariant response curves makes it challenging to account for variations in marketing effectiveness due to changes in ad creative quality, targeting strategies, or external factors like seasonality\footnote{Such as changes in effectiveness during the holiday shopping season.}.
+Finally, capturing long-term brand effects is notoriously difficult; parametric adstock functions typically used to model carryover effects often lose identifiability from the baseline beyond a few months.

+To address these challenges, this paper introduces NNN (Next-Generation Neural Networks for Marketing Measurement), a novel paradigm leveraging recent advancements in deep learning and representation learning.
+This is an experimental approach which uses a different foundational modeling method compared to current MMM methodology.
+Some key differences include: